Sruinard/PixelML/src/cognition/taxi/README.md

 --endpoint=http://localhost:8080/

-# version is important!
+# versiontag is important!
 Some issue with latest as mentioned here: [https://iximiuz.com/en/posts/kubernetes-kind-load-docker-image/]
 # the image needs to be available within the cluster.
 # otherwise you'll get a Image not found error
 docker build -t taxitfxkfp:0.1.0 .